Zanthed/kvm-qemu-ovmf-setup/README.md

 `/etc/modprobe.d/kvm.conf`
 ```
-# Ignoring MSRS solves bugcheck issue with 1809+ guests
+# Ignoring MSRS solves bugcheck issue with 1809+ guests.
+Second option prevents clogging up dmesg.
 options kvm ignore_msrs=1
 options kvm report_ignored_msrs=0

-# Usually on by default, but just to be safe since we might want to use WSL2 or Windows Sandbox.
+# Usually on by default, but just to be safe since we will use Hyper-V virtualization for security such as Windows Sandbox and Windows Defender Application Guard.
 options kvm_intel nested=1
 ```